 Next time you find yourself in a disagreement, try using ‘I feel’ statements to get your point across constructively.
 Follow these five steps:

-Anjula is Vice President for the UK`S number 1 relationship charity Relate.
+Anjula is Vice President for the UK's leading relationship charity Relate.
 She is also a Fellow for the National Counselling Society and has worked in the field of relationship counselling for over 20 years.

 During this time, she has worked with a broad range of clients in a diversity of settings from the city and financial world to universities, and authored books including: 'How to Do Relationships'.